 - Name – put it in bold and visible at the top; not too big, but not too small either.

 - Contact information – this includes your name, email, and phone/mobile numbers (current/permanent addresses are optional).
-Need to put US at the top if you are applying for a domestic position.
-If applying to a job overseas, yes, please do include.
-Please be sure to include the phone numbers in the format (123)456-6787
+No need to put “US” in your address if you are applying for a domestic position.
+If applying to a job overseas, yes, please do include it.
+Please be sure to include the phone numbers in the format (123)456-6787.
+Often times, I will see that this information is not listed and that is fine too.
+The trend now is to omit all identifying information, but rather include a LinkedIn profile URL instead.
+Please do what feels comfortable for you.

 - Education – if you are a current student, this information usually is at the top of the page.
 Include your bachelor’s degree, master’s degrees (if applicable), minors, and study abroad information.